ptagseth/kanoa-software/docs/kanoa-quality/checkSheet.md

 At any time during check entry,the entry checks sheet can be canceled.
 Once the checks are all entered, the check sheet can be submitted for approval and then accepted or rejected.

 Checks can also be entered using your mobile device.
-Additional options are GPS tracking with a map feature to track where checks were entered as well as an option to take pictures or video.
+Additional options for mobile are GPS tracking with a map feature to track where checks were entered and an option to take pictures or video.

 #### Controls
 * **Close Button**: Located in the upper left, used to exit the check.